 Q. How can I stop the material from catching on the blade when I am cutting?

 A. Often, the blade catches on the material because it is blunt, so replacing your blade regularly can stop this from happening.
 It is often the case that when this happens, it is because the pressure is too high and it is going too far through and catching on the carrier.
 You also need to make sure that you are leaving enough room/excess around the design, to ensure that the blade is not going off the edge of the material, and then coming back against it and forcing it upwards.

 Q. The material keeps slipping through the cutter – what am I doing wrong?

 A. You need to make sure that the pinch rollers are down and in position, as it is these that hold the material in the correct place.
 If you find that this is still happening when the pinch rollers are correctly aligned, you may have a problem with the mechanism.
 It may also be that the material hasn't been cut straight.
 If this is the case, as it feeds through, it can slip off the pinch rollers before the light sensor gets to the end of the roll.

 Q. How do I convert from Rastor to Vector graphics?

 A. Please refer to the user manual of the software that you're using to produce the design.
 If you cannot produce the design as a vector graphic using your existing software, you will need to upgrade it.

 Q. Where can I buy garments, bags etc?

 A. Look in Yellow Pages for your local suppliers - there's bound to be someone not too far away.
+Alternatively try searching the web for suppliers of blank garments.
 Alternatively, you can contact us.
 We can either source what you need, or point you in the right direction.
-Most suppliers can offer a "Next-day delivery service, so you should not keep a large stock of items, perhaps just a few fillers and back up.
+Most suppliers can offer a "Next-day delivery service", so you should not keep a large stock of items, perhaps just a few fillers and back up.